-While speeds may not be as fast as with traditional cable or fiber providers, Exede (Viasat) is unique in that it offers several unlimited data plans — a benefit not often seen with satellite internet.
+While it may not provide the same speed as cable or fiber providers, Viasat does offer several unlimited data plans.
+This is a perk not often seen with satellite internet providers.

 The main draw of a satellite connection is that it allows people in rural areas to get online, even if they’re far away from an established network.
 With Viasat, almost everyone can get online and enjoy high-speed internet regardless of their location.
 All you need is a clear view of the southern sky (and willingness to sign a two-year contract).

 In general, satellite connections are much more limited in their data allowances.
 Because data has to be sent to a satellite for transmission, there’s a maximum amount of capacity that the network can handle at any given time.